visualpharm/Lunacy/docs/index_updated.md

 <li>
  <details>
   <summary>
-   <strong> Can an icon used in my app change over time? </strong>
+   <strong> Can an Icon Used in my App Change Over Time? </strong>
  </summary>

 In short, it’s very unlikely, but it's possible.
 The most updated version of an icon is accessible by a given icon’s link.
-In other words, currently for the following link **`https://img.icons8.com/water-molecule`** we keep showing an icon with illustration of a water drop or an abstract molecule.
-However if we begin to receive more and more requests to change the icon’s appearance to say a water molecule like this H<sub>2</sub>O, then most probably we will alternate its look somehow to represent the structure of two atoms of hydrogen and one atom of oxygen bonded together.
+Let take a look at the following example.
+Imaging we have a link **`https://img.icons8.com/water-molecule`**.
+For this URL we keep showing an icon with an illustration of a water drop or an abstract molecule.
+But what happens if we begin to receive more and more requests to change the icon’s appearance to say a water molecule like this H<sub>2</sub>O. Most probably we will alternate its look somehow to represent the structure of two atoms of hydrogen and one atom of oxygen bonded together.

-In case <b>if you are planning to use an icon longterm</b>, the best solution would be to use the canonical full path to the icon.
-For that, just type-in a query in the app and click on search icon to get a list of the most relevant icons.
+In case <b>if you are planning to use an icon longterm</b>, the best solution would be to use the full canonical path to the icon.
+For that, type in a query in the app and click on the search icon to get a list of the most relevant icons.
  <p align="center">
   <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/search_with_query_3.png'>
 </p>